What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 EXTRA PAIR SOCKS

-It is easy to forget this hike apparel item.
+It is easy to forget these hiking must haves- socks!
 On a Rocky Mountain National Park snowshoe hike to Mills Lake, a short path across a small stream looked easily passable.
 Nope!
 After sinking hip deep into some pretty chilly water, my feet were COLD!
 Luckily I’d put a pair of wool socks in my pack that morning.
-A quick change helped warm up my toes for the long 5 miles back to our car.
+A quick change helped warm up my toes for the 5 miles back to our car.

-Knowing what to bring a hike can save a life!
+Knowing what to take for a hike can save a life!

 FIRST AID KIT